MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/wsus-maintenance-guide.md

 1. Make sure that you have a [backup](#back-up-the-wsus-database) of the SUSDB database.

-2. Use SQL Management Studio to connect to the SUSDB database, in the same manner as described in the [Reindex the WSUS database section](#reindex-the-wsus-database) section.
+2. Use SQL Management Studio to connect to the SUSDB database, in the same manner as described in the [Reindex the WSUS database](#reindex-the-wsus-database) section.

 3. Run the following script against SUSDB, to create two custom indexes: